preetinishad-30/Myntra-Clone/README.md

 # Myntra Clone
-Front-end train schedule application
+Front-end web application
 ## Project Overview
 This is a frontend clone of the popular fashion e-commerce website Myntra.
 The project is built using HTML, CSS, and JavaScript to replicate the UI and provide a dynamic user experience similar to the original website.

 ## Featues
-ome Page: A visually appealing homepage with banners and product sections.
+Home Page: A visually appealing homepage with banners and product sections.

 Product Listing Page: Displays products with filtering and sorting options.